 The best part?
 AI/ML research is uniquely accessible.
 You don't need a wet lab or expensive equipment—just a computer, internet access, and the right guidance.

 This guide covers the best AI research programs for high schoolers in 2025, along with project ideas, tools, and publication opportunities.
+For a broader look at all research program types, see our complete guide to the best research programs for high school students.

 AI/ML research offers unique advantages for high school students: